Skip to content

 SHARE

-A strategic tax plan is one of the most important steps to accumulating wealth, and it is something our financial planners spend a lot of time on with their clients.
+A strategic tax plan is one of the most critical steps to accumulating wealth.
+When our financial planners sit down with a new client for the first time, they typically spend a lot of time getting their existing distributions in order.

-Financial Planner Scott Clynch believes a greater understanding of this concept can leave clients empowered with a greater understanding of how their financial plan works.
+Financial Planner Scott Clynch believes a greater understanding of this concept can empower clients to better understand how their financial plan works.

 Scott visualizes the ideas of the different tax categories in a unique way.
 In illustrating the concept, he asks doctors to imagine a wooden barrel filled with water.

 “The water inside this barrel is your income,” he says.
-“Imagine that there are holes drilled in the barrel—the smallest holes at the bottom, but gradually larger as you move up.
+“Imagine that there are holes drilled in the barrel.
+The smallest holes are at the bottom and get gradually larger as you move up.
 These holes represent the IRS tax brackets.
-If you leave all your income in this one barrel it will leak—slowly from the bottom but then more quickly as you continue to put more income into it.”
+If you leave all your income in this one barrel, it will leak—slowly from the bottom but more quickly as you continue to put more income into it.”

 The Five Tax Environments:

-Personal: Without any action, this is where all your income defaults to.
+Without any action, all your income defaults here.
 This environment represents the main barrel.
-This is where each person spends the bulk of their money out of.
-The personal tax environment covers the income you need for basic human necessities like food, shelter, entertainment and non-tax-deductible debt payments.
+This is where each person spends the bulk of their money.
+The personal tax environment covers the income you need for basic human necessities like food, shelter, entertainment, and non-tax-deductible debt payments.

-If you are bringing in more than that, the question then turns to how can you allocate that excess in a tax efficient manner, so that it doesn’t unnecessarily leak—or go toward taxes.
+If you bring in more than that, the question then turns to how can you allocate that excess tax-efficiently so that it doesn’t unnecessarily leak—or go toward taxes.

-Corporate: As a business owner, this is where you should start.
-You can fill up this bucket by taking advantage of this environment with S-Corp, C-Corp or LLC perks and general corporate deductions like your cellphone, car or other necessities you can through the business.
+As a business owner, this is where you should start.
+You can fill this bucket by taking advantage of this environment with S-Corp, C-Corp or LLC perks and general corporate deductions like your cellphone, car, internet or other necessities you can run through the business.
 Once it is full to the extent the IRS allows, you should move on to the next bucket.

-Tax Deferred: When it comes to saving for retirement, it needs to be invested in the most tax efficient manner first.
-Examples are pre-tax 401(k) contributions, SEP plan contributions and defined benefit plans.
-Keep in mind that these buckets are not bottomless, there are funding caps on each one.
+When it comes to saving for retirement, your money needs to be invested in the most tax-efficient manner first.
+Examples are pre-tax 401(k) contributions, SEP/SIMPLE plan contributions and defined benefit plans.
+Remember, these buckets are not bottomless; there are funding caps on each one.
 The IRS determines how much income you can defer in each program and can be based on a dollar amount or a percentage.
 It’s best to consult your CPA for your individual limits based on income level.

-Tax Advantaged: Scott refers to these as the “no brainers.”
-Home mortgage interest, charitable contributions, residential property taxes all add up to help reduce the tax burden.
-Although seemingly obvious, Scott reminds that it’s a good rule of thumb to ensure that your CPA is appropriately accounting these items on your tax return.
+Scott refers to these as the “no-brainers.”
+Home mortgage interest, charitable contributions, residential property taxes, and certain states with income tax payments all help reduce the tax burden.
+Although seemingly obvious, Scott reminds that it’s a good rule of thumb to ensure your CPA appropriately accounts for these items on your tax return.

-Tax Free: If you still have income left over, the tax-free environment can be used as another supplemental savings tool.
-Examples are municipal investments, 529 plans, Health Savings Accounts and Roth IRAs.
+The tax-free environment can be another supplemental savings tool if you still have leftover income.
+Examples are municipal investments, 529 plans, Health Savings Accounts, and Roth IRAs.

 Although it’s never too late to get on the right path, Scott stresses the importance of saving income in these environments as early as possible.
-It’s not just knowing what each environment is, but also the how, when and why it may be appropriate to transfer the income from one environment to another.
-There are complexities to each situation, which is why it’s good to have financial professionals on your team.
+It’s not just knowing what each environment is, but also how, when and why it may be appropriate to transfer the income from one environment to another, especially when the economic landscape changes quickly.
+There are complexities to each situation, so it’s good to have financial professionals on your team.

 “Far too often, business owners are not educated on the different opportunities each environment presents,” he said.
 “I’ve met clients who have been out of school for 10 years and still have an unnecessary amount of money going to taxes.
 Not for lack of trying—just for lack of knowledge.”

-Better allocation of your money means that you don’t have to make more money in order to have more money to save.
-Without adding one additional dollar of production, you can leverage your current income level and reallocate it into a more tax efficient environment.
+Better allocation of your money means that you don’t have to make more money to have more money to save.
+You can leverage your current income level without adding one additional production dollar and reallocate it into a more tax-efficient environment.

 Is water leaking too quickly from your income barrel?
 Reach out to our CWA team—we’ll bring the buckets.